Last updated on 10/7/2023

 • the complainants right to refer the complaint to the Financial Ombudsman Service if remaining unsatisfied with the final response form the credit union

-• a copy of the Financial Ombudsman Service explanatory leaflet
+• details of the Financial Ombudsman Service consumer leaflet

 REDRESS TO COMPLAINANTS